Angelique Ashby

 Angelique V. Ashby (born March 20, 1975) is an American politician and a member of the California State Senate since December 2022.
 A Democrat, she represents the 8th district.
 Before joining the legislature, she was elected to the Sacramento City Council in 2010, where she served for 12 years.
+On December 23, 2025, she was appointed Majority Leader of the California Senate by President pro tem Monique Limón.

 Early life

 Ashby was born in Ashland, Oregon.
 Her family moved to the Greater Sacramento region when she was in elementary school.
 Settling first in the community of Roseville, she attended Sierra Gardens Elementary and Warren T. Eich Junior High.
 Her family later moved into the City of Sacramento where she attended and graduated from Sacramento High School.
 Her father was formerly the head of California’s state foster care system.

 Ashby became a single mom at 20, before receiving her bachelor's degree from the University of California, Davis and her Juris Doctor degree from the University of the Pacific McGeorge School of Law.
 She lived in low income housing and utilized various social service programs, such as subsidized childcare and food assistance.
 She founded a consulting firm with her late father, to create programs to assist parolees, foster children, and incarcerated women.